CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/darcy.md

 ekiobj = EKP.EnsembleKalmanProcess(initial_params, truth_sample, obs_noise_cov, Inversion(), scheduler=DataMisfitController())
 ```

 We perform the inversion loop.
 Remember that within calls to `get_ϕ_final` the EKP transformations are applied, thus the ensemble that is returned will be the positively-bounded permeability field evaluated at all the discretization points.
+Each ensemble member is stored as a column and therefore for uses such as plotting one needs to reshape to the desired dimension.

 ```julia
 err = zeros(N_iter)